 Szabo seemed like a good fit for Satoshi because he coined the term BitGold and was confident with writing academic papers.
 Wei Dai clustered separately too and this came as a surprise for me because I noticed similar patterns between Dai and Satoshi.
 Dai, for example, talked a lot about game theory in his forum posts and this was a focus in Satoshi’s whitepaper.

 I found Gavin Andresen to cluster close to Satoshi’s samples quite consistently even when I tried different techniques.
 I found it fascinating that even his Twitter page, which I copy-pasted arduously till I reached the 3,000 word mark, loaded onto the Satoshi paper!
 I also used his GitHub documents and blog posts as a corpus.

-Key words that distinguished Gavin from the other contenders included his use of the words ‘of’, ‘in’, ‘be’, and ‘this’.
-I put together a simple heatmap of the top MFW so that you can visualise how Gavin’s writing style fits like a glove with Satoshi’s.
+Keywords that distinguished Gavin from the other contenders included his use of the words ‘of’, ‘in’, ‘be’, and ‘this’.
+I put together a simple heat map of the top MFW so that you can visualize how Gavin’s writing style fits like a glove with Satoshi’s.
 Gavin’s comparison to Satoshi is the first block on the left.

 Andresen was a lead developer for Bitcoin since around 2010 and has been involved in cryptocurrencies ever since.
 In 2011 he was designated as the lead successor of the project from Satoshi himself and continued to develop Bitcoin core.
 He also created the Bitcoin Foundation which started around 2012.

 In late 2016 Andresen backed Craig Wright, an Australian businessman, in his statement of being the real Satoshi.
 Andresen was also heavily featured in the Netflix documentary Banking on Bitcoin.
 He is still heavily involved in cryptocurrencies and gets involved in seminars and workshops.